• Skip to primary navigation

 Bake:

-• Using a 2 tbsp cookie scoop, scoop the dough and place two inches apart on the cookie sheet.
+• Using a 2 tablespoon cookie scoop, scoop the dough and place two inches apart on the cookie sheet.

 • Bake 8 minutes, remove from the oven and gently bang the cookie sheet on the stove or counter to force cookies to flatten - about 6 times.
 Return to the oven for 6 minutes more. (see NOTES!)